shubhrajitmandal/Tetris-AI-using-QLearning/README.md

 # QLearning

-A simple bot for playing tetris using Qlearning.
+A simple bot for playing tetris using Qlearning in python.

 FEATURES USED:
 1. Complete Lines